sergenes/voice-recorder-android/README.md

 I did not introduce Hilt for dependency injection and Timber as a logger, which I usually include in my projects.
 However, I did try to handle most possible edge cases and errors.

+# Offline Speech Recognition (Transcription) with OpenAI Whisper and TensorFlow Lite.

+Credits to [vilassn](https://github.com/vilassn/whisper_android) for the project that helped me add Whisper as the Speech-to-Text engine.
+Now the app can transcribe text.
+Theoretically, Whisper understands many languages, but for now, it will only transcribe in English (English Audio -> English text and Any Language Audio -> English Text).
+I will try to make it work for localized transcription in the next updates.
+This project includes the Whisper's [Tiny Model of 39M parameters](https://github.com/openai/whisper/blob/main/model-card.md).
+Also, this project includes [TensorFlow-light](https://www.tensorflow.org/lite), and [FlatBuffers](https://github.com/google/flatbuffers).

+The original implementation of TFLiteEngine.cpp had a limitation for audio files of 30 seconds.
+I updated the transcribeFile function so that transcription now works for files longer than 30 seconds, although I have only tested it with 60-second files.

 # Screenshots

 Initial Screen  | A few recording added